-Cryptocurrencies are complicated, very confusing to new users and lightly regulated – all of which makes them an ideal subject for scammers.
+Cryptocurrencies are complicated, confusing to new users and basically unregulated in Canada, all of which makes them an ideal subject for scammers.
 But with a little bit of know-how and common sense, you can protect yourself against cryptocurrency scams, including those involving Bitcoin.

 Once you enter your account details on this unofficial page, the scammers have everything they need to log in to your real account and steal your funds.

-How to avoid phishing scams
+How to avoid phishing scams:

-In a similar vein to phishing scams, keep an eye out for fake bitcoin exchanges.
+In a similar vein to phishing scams, keep an eye out for fake Bitcoin exchanges.
 They might walk and talk like a reputable exchange, but they’re merely a front to separate consumers from their hard-earned cash.

 Some will entice users with promotional offers that sound too good to be true.
 Others pressure users into creating an account and depositing funds, perhaps even offering “bonuses” to those who deposit larger amounts.
-But once they have your money, these platforms might charge ridiculously high fees, make it very difficult to withdraw funds or simply steal your deposit altogether.
+But once they have your money these platforms might charge ridiculously high fees, make it very difficult to withdraw funds or simply steal your deposit altogether.

-Other scammers have turned their attention to creating quite sophisticated fake wallet apps which, once downloaded to a user’s smartphone, can be used to steal critical account details.
+Other scammers have turned their attention to creating quite sophisticated fake wallet apps that, once downloaded to a user’s smartphone, can be used to steal critical account details.
 These apps have even made it into official, legitimate app stores like Google Play, so it pays to do your research before downloading anything to your phone.

-In December 2017, the bitcoin community and South Korean authorities exposed a fake exchange known as BitKRX.
+In December 2017, the Bitcoin community and South Korean authorities exposed a fake exchange known as BitKRX.

 By posing as a legitimate exchange and passing itself off as a branch of KRX, a large and reputable trading platform, it was able to ensnare innocent users.

-Poloniex is a large, prominent and legitimate crypto exchange.
-However, in 2017 it was the target of a sophisticated scam that saw at least three fraudulent Poloniex trading apps listed on the Google Play store.
+In 2017, crypto exchange Poloniex was the target of a sophisticated scam that saw at least three fraudulent Poloniex trading apps listed on the Google Play store.

 Two of the apps, “Poloniex” and “Poloniex Exchange,” were downloaded more than 5,500 times before they were removed from the store.
 These apps asked Poloniex users to enter their account credentials, thereby giving fraudsters a way to perform transactions on behalf of users and even lock victims out of their own accounts.